appjs/appjs/README.md

 ![Hello World](https://github.com/milani/appjs/raw/master/examples/output.png "Hello World")

+## Preinstall

+You need to have node-gyp installed:

+    $ npm install node-gyp -g

+Please take a look at [node-gyp repository](https://github.com/TooTallNate/node-gyp/) and make sure you have all required packages.

+### Linux users

+You should have libgtk2.0-dev installed.
+Ubuntu users can install it using the following command:

+    sudo apt-get install libgtk2.0-dev

 ## How to install

 ** Only Linux and Windows ports work for now.
 Pull requests for Mac OS are very welcome **